AskAjay.ai

 While everyone debates chatbots, something genuinely transformative is happening in research labs.
 Quietly.
 Without the hype.

 Google DeepMind’s AI co-scientist proposed drug candidates for liver fibrosis that were validated through actual lab experiments.
-It predicted antimicrobial resistance mechanisms that matched experimental results — before those experiments were even published.
+In a separate case, it predicted an antimicrobial resistance mechanism that matched experimental results before those experiments were even published.
 Hypothesis development that used to take years, compressed to days.

 The AI-for-Science Acceleration